-JUSTIFICATION: Detailed race, ethnicity, and language (REL) data by population group are critical to identifying disparities in access to health coverage and care, targeting interventions, and evaluating progress in reducing disparities.17 Race, ethnicity, preferred language, and country of origin data are requested in the application for Medical Assistance, MinnesotaCare, and MNsure.
-In 2014, the Legislature directed MDH to develop a plan for collecting, analyzing and reporting measures based on disability, race, ethnicity, language, and other socio-demographic factors through the SQRMS.18 While Minnesota has made some advances in the collection and analysis of REL data, the Task Force concluded that more work remains to gather and use data to drive improvements to health disparities in the State.
+JUSTIFICATION: Detailed race, ethnicity, and language (REL) data by population group are critical to identifying disparities in access to health coverage and care, targeting interventions, and evaluating progress in reducing disparities.
+Race, ethnicity, preferred language, and country of origin data are requested in the application for Medical Assistance, MinnesotaCare, and MNsure.
+In 2014, the Legislature directed MDH to develop a plan for collecting, analyzing and reporting measures based on disability, race, ethnicity, language, and other socio-demographic factors through the SQRMS.
+While Minnesota has made some advances in the collection and analysis of REL data, the Task Force concluded that more work remains to gather and use data to drive improvements to health disparities in the State.
 The Task Force recommends the adoption by all Minnesota health data collection and reporting systems of the standardized approach and best practices being developed for SQRMS.
-Across its discussions, the Task Force also recommends that the State expand data collection efforts to include socio-economic measures, and recommends that MDH be charged with developing a standardized socio-economic data set.
-Finally, the Task Force recommends the continued evaluation and improvement of data collection and reporting measures to the state expand data collection efforts to include socio-economic data set.
+Across its discussions, the Task Force frequently acknowledged the critical importance of social determinants of health and the relationship between socio-economic factors and health status and health disparities.
+Therefore, the Task Force also recommends that the State expand data collection efforts to include socio-economic measures, and recommends that MDH be charged with developing a standardized socio-economic data set.
 Finally, the Task Force recommends the continued evaluation and improvement of data collection and reporting, informed by the engagement and perspectives of the racial and ethnic communities most affected by disparities.